MoonBarc/Balloon/CONTRIBUTING.md

 ```

 This command takes your commits, and turns them back into the actual patch files that you push.
-You should make sure that your fork never has the API and Server folders pushed, and just the `patches/api` and `patches/server` pushed.
+You should make sure that your project never has the API and Server folders pushed, and just the `patches/api` and `patches/server` pushed.

 ## How do I update the upstream?